-Production at the Whitecourt Biomass Facility will fluctuate as a result of its annual maintenance activities generally scheduled for April and October of each year.
+Production at the Whitecourt Biomass Facility will fluctuate as a result of its semi-annual maintenance activities generally scheduled for April and October of each year.

 Solar PV cells convert sunlight directly into electrical energy in proportion to the sunshine intensity and the angle at which solar photovoltaic cells are radiated.
 As a result, solar PV cells are capable of producing electricity even in the winter and during cloudy weather, although at a reduced rate.
-In the case of the Amherstburg Solar Park, electricity production typically varies over the course of a day, with peak production occurring at midday, and by season, with peak production occurring in the summer (in 2014, approximately 66% of the facility's annual production occurred during the second and third quarter).
+In the case of the Amherstburg Solar Park, electricity production typically varies over the course of a day, with peak production occurring at midday, and by season, with peak production occurring in the summer (in 2015, approximately 63% of the facility's annual production occurred during the second and third quarter).

 Spot prices for electricity vary at different times of the year as a result of increased or decreased energy consumption or supply constraints or surpluses, often as a result of weather conditions.
-Commencing in 2015, each of the Cardinal Cogen Facility and the Whitecourt Biomass Facility will be bidding all of the electricity that they each produce into the Ontario and Alberta electricity markets, respectively, and receiving the applicable market price.

-Accordingly the financial results of the Cardinal Cogen Facility and the Whitecourt Biomass Facility could fluctuate in accordance with such seasonal variations (see also "Narrative Description of the Business - Power Infrastructure - Biomass - Whitecourt Biomass Facility - Whitecourt Power Purchase Agreement").
+Commencing in 2015, each of the Cardinal Cogen Facility and the Whitecourt Biomass Facility bid all of the electricity that such facility produced into the Ontario and Alberta electricity markets, respectively, and received revenue related to the applicable market price.
+Accordingly, the financial results of the Cardinal Cogen Facility and the Whitecourt Biomass Facility could fluctuate in accordance with such seasonal variations (see also "Narrative Description of the Business - Power Infrastructure - Biomass - Whitecourt Biomass Facility - Whitecourt Power Purchase Agreement").